id-root/Carrotbane-of-My-Existence/README.md

 21337/TCP open  http         Unlock Server
 ```

-After looking at the web app no port 80 we found a domain name `hopaitech.thm`
+After looking at the web app on port 80 we found a common  name `hopaitech.thm`
 #### DNS Reconnaissance

 ```bash